cgradwohl/homepage/README.md

 # mean_structure

 #On branch ejs_for_static:

-this a Node, Express, EJS server set up for static page server
+this a Node, Express, EJS server set up for static page server.
+Also contains a session object

 Steps:<br />
 0. create directory structure: